usman-hoosein/airline-db-management/README.md

 1. Copy/paste the queries from queries-create-table.txt onto a RDBMS
+2. Enter your credentials in creds.json
-2. Open a terminal/command-prompt, locate this project's directory, and run the command: npm install express ejs body-parser express-handlebars pg nodemon
+3. Open a terminal/command-prompt, locate this project's directory, and run the command: npm install express ejs body-parser express-handlebars pg nodemon
 3. In the same terminal/command-prompt, run the command: npm start